status-im/nimbus-eth2/docs/the_nimbus_book/src/options.md

      --log-level               Sets the log level for process and topics (e.g. "DEBUG;
                                TRACE:discv5,libp2p; REQUIRED:none; DISABLED:none") [=INFO].
-     --log-format              Specifies what kind of logs should be written to stdout (auto, colors, nocolors, json) [=auto].
+     --log-format              Specifies what kind of logs should be written to stdout (beta) (auto, colors, nocolors, json) [=auto].
      --log-file                Specifies a path for the written Json log file.
      --network                 The Eth2 network to join [=mainnet].